-As a recent chiropractic college graduate, you fear that the resume you send in to be considered as a candidate for a chiropractic job may look a bit skimpy to an established practice.
+As a recent college graduate, you may fear that your chiropractic resume might not pass an established practice.
 After all, you’re just out of school and don’t have much real life chiropractic work experience.
 Your experience in the field likely consist only of the time you have spent at chiropractic college.
 If you’re fortunate, you might have some internship experience under your belt.
 However, since chiropractic offices are flooded with applications from other recent grads in similar circumstances, you need to make your application stand out from the crowd.

 Make Your Language Count